yashsavani19/FoodieBuddy/README.md

    - Go to the [Google Cloud Console](https://console.cloud.google.com/welcome?project=theta-cable-418602)
    - Enable Places API (New) and Directions API
    - Generate API key and add it to .env

+Create a .env file in the root directory of the app.
+- Copy and paste the below code into the .env file.

 ### .env
 ```javascript